Fish Quality Resource Hub

 - Make information available about best practices around quality, including low-cost options to improve.

-- Connect with the group of organizations involved in this work to learn more and explore quality-related projects.
+- Provide contacts for fishermen who want to learn more and explore quality-related projects.

 This fish quality resource hub is the result of a USDA Regional Food System Partnership project between the Gulf of Maine Research Institute, Cape Cod Commercial Fishermen’s Alliance, Maine Coast Fishermen’s Association, and many fishing and seafood supply chain businesses across New England.
 Our partnership shares the goal of building a resilient regional seafood system by building greater demand and value for seafood from New England.